Horizon, homogeneity and flatness problems -- do their resolutions really depend upon inflation?

-Further, this type of fine-tuning argument can be applied to almost any present value of the observed density of the Universe.
+Further, this type of fine-tuning argument can be applied to almost any present value of the observed density of the universe.
 What is implied here is that even in a hypothetical, almost empty, universe where the density of universe is say, $\rho_{\rm o} \sim 10^{-56}$ gm/cc or so (with density parameter $\Omega_{\rm o} \sim 10^{-28}$), having only a mass equivalent to that of Earth alone to fill the whole universe, from Eq.~(\ref{eq:61.27}) the density parameter at the epoch of inflation would differ from unity by the same fraction, of order $\sim 10^{-53}$.
 Is there really any substance in this type of arguments as even a mass equal to that of earth alone spread over the universe will lead to the same low departures from unity of $10^{-53}$?
 In fact even the presence of a mere single observer would imply the same departures from unity of $10^{-53}$.
 On the other hand if the whole universe were filled with water (proverbial deluge!) with density $\rho \sim 1$ gm/cc, equivalent to a density parameter $\Omega \sim 10^{28}$, one could still argue that the universe is flat otherwise it would require a fine tuning of the density parameter near the inflation era ($10^{-35}$) sec to be unity within a fraction of $10^{-25}$, an extremely small number.
 Thus a use of fine tuning argument to promote $k = 0$ model amounts to {\em a priori} rejection of all models with $k \ne 0$, because the density parameter in all FRW world models gets arbitrarily close to unity as we approach the epoch of the big bang.
 That is the property of all these FRW models.
-That way, irrespective of the actual density, we could use any sufficiently early epoch and use the ``extreme fine-tuning'' arguments to reject all non-flat models.
+That way, irrespective of the actually measured present-density value, we could use any sufficiently early epoch and use the ``extreme fine-tuning'' arguments to reject all non-flat models.
 But that is not what we would ever call any theory to be a falsifiable one.